 If you know how to write articles or marketing materials, you should be able to learn how to write white papers with a little effort and practice.

-The first thing you need to do is read all you can about writing white papers from books, blogs, articles, etc. Also study some well-written white papers.
+The first thing you need to do is read all you can about writing white papers from books, blogs, articles, etc. That also means studying some white paper examples so you know what’s expected (check out this example of a white paper).
 More and more companies are posting white papers online to build their authority — download a few and give them a read.

 Now start writing…

 After you learn how to write white papers, you can start practicing your skill on a hypothetical or real company.
 Choose a business-to-business company, as this type of business tends to commission more white papers.
 They usually have complicated offerings and need to convince business owners to buy their product or service.

 Or create a white paper to sell your writing, about how businesses benefit from using freelance writers.
 Post it on your site as a free download for prospects.

 Sharpen your skills by writing white papers as often as you can.
 Once you feel that you’re ready, start looking for real paying white paper jobs.

 - Let your existing clients know what white papers are, how they work and why their business needs one.
 Show them the sample white papers you’ve created.
 If you can convince them that they need a white paper, you will be on your way.